 Halal simply means "things or actions permitted or lawful" by the Shariah laws.
 So when we are talking about halal foods it means any foods that are allowed to be eaten according to Islamic Shariah law.
 This means that for any food to be considered halal it must comply with the religious ritual and observance of Shariah law.
 The term halal covers and designates not only for food and drink but also all matters of daily life.
-Halal is one of five also all-ahkam al-khamsah) requirements: fard (compulsory), mustahabb (recommended), halal (allowed), makruh (disliked), haram (forbidden) - that define the morality of human action in Islam.
+Halal is one of five and designates not only for food and drink but also all matters of daily life.
+Halal is one of five allowed, makruh (disliked), haram (forbidden) - that define the morality of human action in Islam.
 Mubah is also used to mean "permissible" or "allowed" in Islam.
 Generally in Islam, every object and action is considered permissible unless there is a prohibition of it in the Islamic scriptures.
 Clarification is given below in detail as to what is considered to be a permissible object or action in Islam, along with the exceptions.